Ai Otsuka: 2007–2008: Love debut and Love Piece

 On April 11, 2007 Otsuka released a new single, "Love no Theme," as the self-created bunny rabbit character "Love-chan".
 "Love no Theme" was sung on her Jam Punch Tour 2005.
 Before its release, it was titled I canChu before it was changed to "Love no Theme".
 The "Love no Theme" single included a preview of a new single featuring Love, titled "White Choco."
 This song could only be found previously on the promotional CD released before "Momo no Hanabira".
-"Love no Theme" unfortunately did not sell as well as Otsuka's normal singles.
+"Love no Theme" did not sell as well as Otsuka's normal singles.

 Otsuka released her first single after Ai am Best, "Peach/Heart" on July 25, 2007.
 The first A-side "Peach" is an up-beat summer song and was used as the end theme for the summer drama Hanazakari no Kimitachi E (starring Maki Horikita and Shun Oguri), while the second "Heart" is a mid-tempo track.
 The single also includes a rearranged version of "Renai Shashin", titled "Renai Shashin -Haru-" (恋愛写真 -春-, Love Photograph -Spring-).

 On September 26, 2007, Otsuka released two CDs and a DVD.
 The first CD was Otsuka's fourth original album, titled Love Piece.
 This included all of her singles from "Frienger" to "Peach/Heart", with five new songs on an 11-track album.
 The album was released in CD+DVD and CD-only formats, with the DVD including a music video of "Heart" and "Kumuriuta" (クムリウタ), a song from the album.
 The first-press of the DVD also includes the PV of "U-Boat," while the first-press of the CD-only version comes with a 40-page color photobook.
 The second CD was a limited pressing re-release of the best album "Ai am Best" in CD-only format.

 Also on September 26, Otsuka released a DVD of her Ai am Best Tour 2007, recorded at the Tokyo International Forum Hall A on July 9, 2007.
 The DVD is available in a single-disc edition, as well as a special two-disc edition with outtakes of the tour.
 The first-press of the special edition comes with a 40-page photobook.

 Otsuka performed at Makuhari Messe on July 7, 2007, for one of Japan's two Live Earth concerts, alongside contemporaries Kumi Koda and Ayaka.